Police killed in new violence in Myanmar's Rakhine State

 "This is a legitimate step for us to defend the world's persecuted people and liberate the oppressed people from the hands of the oppressors!" the group said.

-Rakhine State is home to Myanmar's Rohingya community, ethnic Muslims who have long faced persecution in the Buddhist-majority country.
+Rakhine State is home to Myanmar's Rohingya community, ethnic Muslims who have long faced persecution in the Buddhist-majority country, especially from the country's Buddhist extremists.

 The Rohingya are not formally recognized as citizens -- the Myanmar government does not even use the term Rohingya, referring to the group as "illegal immigrants" from neighboring Bangladesh, a Muslim-majority country.